- Aggregation >

 During the optimization phase, the optimizer transforms the sequence to the following:

-+ $match
+$redact + $match Sequence Optimization¶

-When possible, when the pipeline has the $redact
+When possible, when the pipeline has the $redact stage

-immediately followed by the $match
+immediately followed by the $match stage, the aggregation

-can sometimes add a portion of the $match
+can sometimes add a portion of the $match stage before the

-stage.
-If the added $match
+$redact stage.
+If the added $match stage is at

 the start of a pipeline, the aggregation can use an index as well as